GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/deployers/_index.md

 Also, in case of the more complicated deployers the rendering step involves expanding templates (in case of helm) or calculating overlays (in case of kustomize).
 * the skaffold deployer _deploys_ the final kubernetes manifests to the cluster

-At this moment, Skaffold supports the following tools for deploying applications:
+Skaffold supports the following tools for deploying applications:

 * [`kubectl`](#deploying-with-kubectl)
 * [Helm](#deploying-with-helm)